Goodman Games: Amethyst campaign setting

 Amethyst is a campaign setting released for both the 3rd edition via the Open Gaming License and the D&D 4th edition via the Game System License.
 It is published by Dias Ex Machina, featuring the artwork of Nick Greenwood and Jaime Jones.
 Some of the rules are adapted to the setting to include elements such as vehicles and guns, making magic less powerful and additionally changes many of the "core" classes by opening up new paths of advancement via the class focus system.
 Additionally the game shares its combat rules with other future supplements of the same publisher and it is meant to be compatible with standard GSL rules.
 The setting makes fey playable.
 Amethyst was originally published under 3.5 rules and recognized with an Honorable Mention for Best Setting in the 2008 Gen Con ENnie Awards.
 Amethyst: Foundations by Chris Dias was previewed at the Free RPG Day of 2009, and then published in 2010 by Goodman Games as a science fantasy setting for 4th edition Dungeons & Dragons under the Game System License from Wizards of the Coast.

 Dungeon Crawl Classics role playing game

 In May 2012, Goodman Games released an original OGL-based role-playing game named after their earlier series of D&D-compatible adventures called Dungeon Crawl Classics Role Playing Game (DCC RPG).
 The design intention was "to create a modern RPG that reflects D&D’s origin-point concepts with decades-later rules editions."

 Mutant Crawl Classics role playing game

 Mutant Crawl Classics, inspired by the post-apocalyptic RPG Gamma World, was released in April 2018 after a successful Kickstarter campaign.
 A stand-alone game, it uses the Dungeon Crawl Classics rules engine and claims to be 100% compatible with DCC.

+Other games

+Goodman Games also published a series of licensed Call of Cthulhu adventures, beginning with Death in Luxor.